mbredel/distributed-systems/thrift-example/README.md

-# A Apache Thrift example
+# An Apache Thrift example

 A quite simple Thrift application comprising a server and a client.